FVITech/WEB2040-SQL/README.md

 12. (Unguided) Use the benn.mky_acquisitions table to figure out what the 100 largest acquirers are.
 Get the company name and the total amount spent on acquisitions.

-13. (Unguided) Use the same above table to categorize acquisitions in sizes: 1 billion is "tres comas club", 500 million and up are "ballers", and the others are "little poor companies"
+13. (Unguided) Use the same above table to categorize acquisitions in sizes: 1 billion is "tres comas club", 500 million and up are "ballers", and the others are "little poor companies".
+Show Acquirer name, total spent on acquisitions, and computed column

 14. Joins: Explain that inner join is the default join and how it behaves; attaches the corresponding row on the joined table to the right hand side of the from table, based on join condition.
 Rows with no match are left out.
 Inner join is a mathematical intersection.
 Show how an inner join works based on this simple example:
   ![Students and Teams](Team.png)